bhulston/Time-Series-Prediction-with-LSTM-and-XGB/README.md

 ## Model Results

-For  multi-step predictions into the future, we can't use our "testing" data inputs to make predictions.
-Rather, we can only use historical data to predict the future.
+For  multi-step predictions into the future, we can't use "testing" data inputs to make predictions.
+Rather, we can only use timesteps before the train test split to predict the future.
 There are a few ways to setup XGBoost (and LSTM) for multi-step predictions:
- 1.   **AutoRegressive Approach:** Using AutoRegression (or other regression based predictions) to predict univariate values which would be fed into our model for making predictions
+ 1.   **AutoRegressive Approach:** Using AutoRegression (or other regression based predictions) to predict univariate values for the models
- 2.   **Direct Approach:** Fit the regressor for each time point we want to predict.
-This is essentially its own model per timestep we want to predict.
+ 2.   **Direct Approach:** Fit a new regressor for each time point we want to predict.
- 3.   **Recursive Approach:**  Get multiple outputs by creating clusters of models that predict features individually at each timestep based on the previous predicted value.
-And then a larger model that predicts the value we actually are focused on (bid/ask price) based on predicted features.
-Rinse & Repeat.
+ 3.   **Recursive Approach:**  Creating clusters of models that predict features individually at each timestep for each variable.
+And then a larger model that regresses the final value we want

  We will use the direct approach with an XGBoost model, and the recursive approach with an LSTM neural network.